microsoft/Azure-Kinect-Sensor-SDK/examples/depth_eval_tools/README.md

    * Print out either the large or the small target provided in the repo: `plane_files\plane_large.pdf` or `plane_files\plane_small.pdf`.

    * `plane_large.json` and `plane_small.json` define the physical parameters of the board.
 Square length is the length of one side in mm of the charuco_square, marker_length is the size length of the QR code marker in mm.
-Modify these parameters in the json based on the dimensions of the board printed.
+You can use opencv to create your own Charuco target.
+In this case you would need to copy and modify the json parameters accordingly.

 		* Parameter aruco_dict_name is an ENUM specifying the tag type.
 The one used in the above example is #6